 It can be said that the idea of putting animal protein and spices between carbohydrates (bread) is as old as baking but the traditional bocadillos recipe has its origins back in the 15th century.
 Around this time, according to the chronicles of the Indies, the word “chusco” was often mentioned to describe a sandwich-like snack filled with cheese, eggs, tomato, and cold cuts.

 A chusco variation that used veal meat quickly rose to popularity and to distinguish the two, it got the name Pepito or and was used to describe a snack with high caloric value but relatively easy to make, and even easier to eat.
-In the Maghreb, the same snack was known as “bocata” which loosely translates to “mouthful” or “bite”.
-Needless to say, the Spanish language evolved a lot from the 17th century and today, the nearest counterpart of these two words (mouthful or bite) is bocadillos which loosely translates to snack in English.
+As for the name this snack has today (bocadillo), it probably appeared somewhere around the 17th century.
+The name likely originates from the word ‘bocado’, meaning mouthful.
+Needless to say, the Spanish language evolved a lot from the 17th century and the word bocadillo evolved as a diminutive of ‘bocado’.

 Since the 1950s, bocadillos have been considered a symbol of ‘proletarian food’ because of its affordability and a decent level of calories but during the second half of the 20th century, it became one of the most popular snacks in Spain.
 Some people even combine it with tapas, a salad, or even French fries and turn it into a meal.

 Since the main element of bocadillo is bread, the nutrition value of the sandwich depends on the type of flour used for the bread’s preparation but the beauty of bocadillos is that you can mix up the ingredients as you plead and turn it into a healthy meal but it can also become a junk food if you add enough greasy ingredients.